Biography of Alfred Lord Tennyson

 1845: He is granted a pension from the Civil List by the Government.

 1850: Publication of “In Memoriam” which had been inspired by the untimely death of his friend Hallam.
-Becomes Poet Laureate, succeeding William Wordsworth.
+He becomes Poet Laureate, succeeding William Wordsworth.
+He marries Emily Sarah Sellwood.

-1851: (March) The Tennysons move to Chapel House, Twickenham.
+1851: The Tennysons move to Chapel House, Twickenham in March.

-1853: (November) They move to Farringford in the Isle of Wight.
+1853: The Tennyson’s move to Farringford in the Isle of Wight during November.

 1854: Birth of Son Lionel.